A Gentle Breeze in the Village

 A Gentle Breeze in the Village, also known as Tennen Kokekkō (天然コケッコー), is a Japanese slice of life manga series written and illustrated by Fusako Kuramochi.
 It was serialized in the magazine Chorus from 1994 to 2000.

 The manga won the 20th Kodansha Manga Award in 1996.

-It was made into a movie in 2007, directed by Nobuhiro Yamashita and starring Kaho.
+It was adapted as a movie in 2007, directed by Nobuhiro Yamashita and starring Kaho.
 It was released on July 24, 2007.

 Plot summary

-One of six students in a combined primary and junior high school, Soyo Migita (Kaho) is the most senior pupil.
-For her, school is a joyful experience with an extended family of loving little brothers and sisters, but her days as the tallest and oldest student are soon to be over.
+Soyo Migita (Kaho) is the eldest of six students attending a combined primary and junior high school.
+She experiences school as a closely connected environment alongside younger classmates.
+However, her position as the oldest and tallest student is approaching its end.

-Hiromi Osawa (Masaki Okada), a cool boy from Tokyo, arrives in the village.
-Attracted to him, Soyo tries to ignore the feelings that begin to occupy her heart and mind.
-However, she soon surrenders to her passion and learns to act upon her newfound emotions.
+Hiromi Osawa (Masaki Okada) is a young boy from Tokyo who arrives in the village.
+Soyo becomes drawn to him and initially attempts to suppress her growing emotions.
+Over time however, she comes to acknowledge these feelings and begins to respond to them.